 According to the CDC, deer ticks and other tick species are most commonly found in grassy or brush covered areas and forests.
 So do your best to avoid areas with long grass and fallen leaves.
 If you’re spending time in a forest, try to keep to the paths and avoid thick brush.
 The CDC publishes maps showing tick hot spots in the U.S., but ticks are so ubiquitous you could be bitten nearly anywhere.
 Many people report it happening in their backyards.
 Deer ticks are generally most prevalent in the Eastern half of the country.

 Check for Ticks Regularly

 According to the Mayo Clinic, removing an infected tick less than 36 hours after being bitten drastically reduces your chances of getting Lyme disease.
 That’s why doing thorough tick checks is a must if you’ve been in a tick-infested area.
 Check your and your children’s clothing, hair and entire body carefully.
 If you find a tick, remove it with a pair of needle-tip tweezers.
 Carefully grip the tick’s head and pull straight up, gently and steadily, until the head and mandibles slide out of your skin.
-This video shows how to safely remove a tick.

 Be sure to inspect any pets that were outside with you.
 They can get Lyme disease, too.

 Start by trimming back any long grass near your home and keep it short.
 Rake up dead leaves in your yard and burn them, if that’s allowed, or take them to a compost site.
 Shower as soon as possible after coming in from anywhere ticks might be.